Reinforcement Learning With LLMs Interaction For Distributed Diffusion Model Services: Experiments Results

 \subsection{Experiments Setting}

-We initiated experiments where LLM-empowered generative agents are tasked with generating prompts for the training and testing of the distributed GDM-based AIGC framework and the G-DDPG with LLMs interaction algorithm.
+We initiated experiments where LLM-empowered GAs are tasked with generating prompts for the training and testing of the distributed GDM-based AIGC framework and the G-DDPG with LLMs interaction algorithm.
 Specifically, we considered an environment with one server and three users, i.e., $K=3$.
-The generative agents were first instructed to generate a set of $50$ diverse objectives such as {\textit{``dog''}}, {\textit{``cat''}}, and {\textit{``tree''}}.
-Subsequently, these generative agents combined the objectives to formulate prompts, e.g., {\textit{``dog under the tree''}} and {\textit{``cat on the tree''}}.
+The GAs were first instructed to generate a set of $50$ diverse objectives such as {\textit{``dog''}}, {\textit{``cat''}}, and {\textit{``tree''}}.
+Subsequently, these GAs combined the objectives to formulate prompts, e.g., {\textit{``dog under the tree''}} and {\textit{``cat on the tree''}}.
 These prompts were then used by the distributed GDM-based AIGC framework and the G-DDPG algorithm for final image generation.
-Then, generative agents, each embodying a distinct user personality, provided QoE feedback on image quality, which was used for further G-DDPG model training.
+Then, GAs, each embodying a distinct user personality, provided QoE feedback on image quality, which was used for further G-DDPG model training.
 The experimental platform is built on a generic Ubuntu 20.04 system, powered by an AMD Ryzen Threadripper PRO 3975WX 32-Core CPU, and equipped with three NVIDIA RTX A5000 GPUs.